vexance/sam-the-admin/README.md

 [![asciicast](https://asciinema.org/a/SnQ66XtmZLzXZQ8QwWwAYs8Dm.svg)](https://asciinema.org/a/SnQ66XtmZLzXZQ8QwWwAYs8Dm)

 ### Selecting Command
-This version of the script will execute whatever is specified in the `-cmd` flag with the forged service ticket (default: `echo "No command specified, exiting!" #`).
+This version of the script will execute whatever is specified in the `-cmd` flag with the forged service ticket.
 There are certain arguments which are always applied before / after the command, this is shown below for your situational awareness

 ```
 # Whatever specifed in '-cmd' will replace <cmd>